neozhaoliang/Hyperbolic-Honeycombs/README.md

 ## Fractals from 3D ball clusters (rank = 5, level = 3)

-Note some Coxeter diagrams for the rendered images below is missing (I forgot them).
+Note some Coxeter diagrams for the rendered images below are missing (I forgot them).

 |   |    |
 |:---:|:---:|